 If you have been injured or lost a loved one as a result of medical malpractice, call (407) 712-7300 today for a free consultation.
-Our lawyers have over 100 years of combined experience serving clients in Orlando, Tampa, Miami, and throughout Florida.
+Our lawyers have over 100 years of combined experience serving clients in Orlando and throughout the state of Florida.

 Can You Sue for Medical Malpractice in Florida?

 Not every patient who suffers an adverse outcome is the victim of medical malpractice.
 Some patients’ health declines and they even pass away in spite of the best efforts of their medical team.
 In addition, medical malpractice is not simply a mistake on the provider’s part.

 The following must be established for your claim against a healthcare provider to rise to the level of malpractice:

 - You or your loved one had a patient relationship with the provider in question.

 - The provider’s conduct failed to meet the standard of care.

 - The “standard of care” is a legal term for the duties of a doctor or other medical provider in a given situation; in effect, the professional did not do what a competent provider would have done in treating your case.

 - You or your loved one suffered injury as a result of substandard care.